KrakatoaComCafe/protocolizer/README.md

 # Protocolizer
 ## What it is?
 Protocolizer ia an ISO8583 message interpreter, or it will be when it is finish.
-Current, it only accepts fixed length messages.
+Current, it only accepts fixed and var length messages.

 ## Added a Protocol
 Initially, a protocolDefinition needs to be added, using POST, in the URL bellow: